Closer to Us Than We Want Him to Be

 Closer than our carefully maintained independence.

 The Christian God is not content to remain an idea.
-He enters history, takes flesh, and walks among us.
-He is born in poverty, lives hidden for years, and ultimately gives Himself over to suffering and death.
+He enters history, takes on our humanness, and walks among us.
+Lest we relegate Him to royalty, He chose to be born in poverty.
+Lest we claim He had the privilege of fame, He lived most of His years in a hidden life.
+Lest we dismiss Him as omniscient and immortal, He handed Himself over to suffering and death.
 This is not the behavior of a distant deity.
-This is the posture of a God who desires communion.
+This is the posture of a loving God who desires communion.

-Yet it is precisely this closeness that troubles us.
+Yet it is precisely this closeness that disturbs us.

 A distant God can be discussed.